gitrust/redash-demo/readme.md

 # Redash Demo

-This is sandbox environment for [redash](https://redash.io), an awesome dashboard to visualize data.
+This is sandbox demo environment for [redash](https://redash.io), an awesome dashboard to visualize data.

 ## Getting Started